-No plaster stopping is required.
-Unless the entire surface is protected with a peel and stick Water Resistive Barrier, all joints and screw fixings must be taped with GIB Weatherline[®] Flashing Tape.
+No plaster stopping required.
+Unless the entire surface is protected with a self-adhesive WRB, all joints and screw fixings must be taped with GIB Weatherline® Flashing Tape.
 No tape is required over mid-sheet fasteners under a structural cavity batten.